Residential bridging loans

 The components of total cost

-The monthly interest rate is only one part of the picture.
-A residential bridging loan also typically involves an arrangement fee (charged as a percentage of the gross loan), legal fees on both sides (your solicitor and the lender's solicitor), and a valuation fee.
+The monthly interest rate is only one part.
+A residential bridging loan also typically involves an arrangement fee (charged as a percentage of the gross loan), legal fees on both sides, and a valuation fee.
 In some cases there is also a broker fee.
-The most reliable way to compare options is to look at the total amount repayable over the full term, not the headline rate alone.
+Compare the total amount repayable over the full term, not the headline rate alone.

 !